 Understanding These Serious Charges

 If a person causes the death or serious bodily injury of someone as a result of operating his or her vehicle while intoxicated, he or she is likely to be charged with the crime of intoxication manslaughter or intoxication assault.
 In order to prove one of these cases against an individual, the prosecutor must show beyond a reasonable doubt not only that the individual was intoxicated, but also that the death or serious bodily injury was a direct result of that intoxication.

 I can tell you that all accidents that result in the death or serious bodily injury of an individual will be investigated more thoroughly than a traditional driving while intoxicated case.
 This means that each police department will have its best officers working on the case.
 It also means that you will not be able to refuse a blood or breath test.
 If you refuse, a warrant will be issued for your arrest.

 This means part of the defense on intoxication will be on the actual blood test.
 Was the warrant legitimate?
-Was the blood drawing procedures properly followed?
+Were the blood drawing procedures properly followed?
 Did the lab follow the proper procedures?
-In these type cases, it is critical that you are represented by a criminal defense attorney who has tremendous experience in how to attack the government’s case.
+In these type of cases, it is critical that you are represented by a criminal defense attorney who has tremendous experience in how to attack the government’s case.